Best time to visit Finland

 When is the best time to travel to Finland to see the Northern Lights?

 Firstly, the best place in Finland to see the Northern Lights is north of the Arctic Circle.
 And Lapland’s wilderness and sparsely populated region means little light pollution, which makes it ideal for catching sight of the heavenly display, assuming there are clear skies.
-The short days and long nights from autumn through winter and into spring give the best chance of sightings, with September-October and February-March being the optimum times.
+The short days and long nights from fall through winter and into spring give the best chance of sightings, with September-October and February-March being the optimum times.

 Northern lights Aurora Borealis activity in winter Finland, Lapland © Ekaterina Kondratova/Shutterstock